Chessington World of Adventures: Forbidden Kingdom

 An Ancient Egyptian area, Forbidden Kingdom was created in 1994 originally opening with the Terror Tomb dark ride.
 Currently, it only contains two rides; Tomb Blaster and Croc Drop.

 Opening in 2002 Tomb Blaster is a dark ride shoot out game where riders shoot laser guns at targets and is a retheme of the 'Terror Tomb' dark ride.
 One side of Forbidden Kingdom is architecturally designed as an Arabic market town, while Tomb Blaster is set in an Ancient Egyptian courtyard tomb area, though much detail has been removed throughout the area over the years.

 The second attraction located in Forbidden Kingdom is a brand new family drop tower Croc Drop.
 The ride opened as a replacement to Rameses Revenge in March 2021, and is themed around the Egyptian crocodile god Sobek.
 The ride's slogan is, "Brave the drop, release the curse!".

+Rattlesnake is a steel sit-down Wild Mouse roller coaster that opened in 1998 in the former Mexicana area.
+In 2026, due to the redevelopment of most of Mexicana as World of Paw Patrol, the ride was reclassified under the adjacent Forbidden Kingdom area.

 Land of the Dragons

 Land of the Dragons is the park's main children's area.
 Opening in 2004, it is a self-contained, dragon-themed land containing rides and attractions designed to appeal to very young children apart from one.
 It is one of the two areas of the park not themed to a time or place from world culture.
 There are two play areas in the land: Dragon's Playhouse, a large soft play area, and adjacent to this is Canopy Capers, an outdoor treehouse rope bridge attraction.
 Griffin's Galleon is a Kontiki rock'n'tug ride and Sea Dragons is a spinning boat ride.

 Aside from the children's attractions, Dragon's Fury is an intense spinning roller coaster encompassing the area with its layout.